xueshengke/TNNR/readme.txt

 If you have any questions about this implementation, please do not hesitate to contact me.

-Xue Shengke,
+Shengke Xue,
-College of Information Science and Electronic Engineering, Zhejiang University, P. R. China,
+College of Information Science and Electronic Engineering, Zhejiang University, Hangzhou, P. R. China,
 e-mail: (either one is o.k.)
-xueshengke@zju.edu.cn, or xueshengke1993@gmail.com.
+xueshengke@zju.edu.cn, xueshengke1993@gmail.com.